Travel Ideas & Inspiration

 Naschmarkt is a large open-air food and drink market with local delicacies, international options, and bars and restaurants onsite.

-This market has been running since the 1700s when it originated as a milk market outside of the city walls.
-Now, it's a large, daily market where locals get their produce and come together.
+This market has been running since the 1700s, when it originated as a milk market outside of Vienna's old city walls.

 How to visit Naschmarkt